20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

-With Chelsea's record sale in the summer of 2019, it seemed like Real Madrid were hanging over Eden Hazard for a lifetime before finally landing their man.
-What more can be said about Eden Hazard that hasn't been said before?
-How can a player win two Premier Leagues, two Europa Leagues, a League Cup and an FA Cup and still feel like they have to get out somewhere else to really achieve their potential?
+With Chelsea's record sale in the summer of 2019, it seemed like Real Madrid was hanging over Eden Hazard for a lifetime before finally landing their man.
+What more can be said about Eden Hazard?
+How can a player win two Premier Leagues, two Europa Leagues, a League Cup, and an FA Cup and still feel like they have to get out somewhere else to really achieve their potential?

-For so long, Chelsea were really as close as you can be to being a one man team.
-His natural low centre of gravity gifted him with the pace and agility to pull off some of the most outrageous skills, dancing around defenders and scoring some of the most spectacular goals the world had ever seen.
+For so long, Chelsea was really as close as you can be to being a one-man team.
+Hazard's natural low centre of gravity gifted him with the pace and agility to pull off some of the most outrageous skills, dancing around defenders and scoring some of the most spectacular goals the world had ever seen.

 His last season in a Chelsea shirt was arguably his best ever.
-Carrying what looked like a fairly mediocre side forward, Hazard scored twenty-one goals and assisted seventeen across all competitions and became one of the frontline contenders for the PFA Player of the Year award.
-Had he been in a better side, he would have won it for sure.
+Carrying what looked like a fairly mediocre side forward, Hazard scored twenty-one goals and assisted seventeen across all competitions, and became one of the frontline contenders for the PFA Player of the Year award.
+Had he been on a better side, he would have won it for sure.

-Without the talisman and leader on the pitch, Chelsea are going to look like a lost side without this Ballon D'or-worthy, magical individual in their side.
+Without the talisman and leader on the pitch, Chelsea is going to look like a lost side without this Ballon D'or-worthy player in their side.

-Mohammed Salah was certainly something of an unknown entity when Chelsea picked him up from Basel for a fairly heft eleven million pounds in January of 2014.
-Known for his pace down the flanks, Salah's career at Chelsea never really got off the ground.
+Mohammed Salah was certainly something of an unknown entity when Chelsea picked him up from Basel for a fairly hefty eleven million pounds in January of 2014.
+Known for his pace down the flanks, Salah never really got his career off the ground at Chelsea.
 Besides a goal against Arsenal in a 6-0 thumping at Stamford Bridge, and featuring in the infamous 'Gerrard slip' matchup at Anfield against his future employers, Salah was never really offered a look in by Jose Mourinho.

-A Champions League Final in 2018, a Champions League win in 2019 and over seventy goals in just over a hundred appearances speaks volumes about the success Liverpool and Salah have enjoyed.
-Forty-four goals in his first season alone propelled the Egyptian to the headlines every week, made him a national hero around the world and now put his name alongside the likes of Messi and Ronaldo every week.
+A Champions League Final in 2018, a Champions League win in 2019, and over seventy goals in just over a hundred appearances speak volumes about the success Liverpool and Salah have enjoyed.
+Forty-four goals in his first season alone propelled the Egyptian to the headlines every week, made him a national hero around the world, and now put his name alongside the likes of Messi and Ronaldo every week.

-Since Salah's return to England, Chelsea have never finished above Liverpool and, if we're being honest, don't look set to anytime soon.
+Since Salah's return to England, Chelsea has never finished above Liverpool and, if we're being honest, don't look set to anytime soon.

 Perhaps another example of the brashness surrounding some of Jose Mourinho's decisions and transfers whilst at Chelsea, Kevin De Bruyne is the poster boy of Chelsea regrets.
-Signed from Genk in 2012 for a rumoured seven million pounds, De Bruyne's two year stay in London coincided with what was perhaps the club's best ever time for attacking midfielders.
-At the time of his arrival, the club still had the likes of Eden Hazard, Willian, Oscar and even Juan Mata.
+Signed from Genk in 2012 for a rumored seven million pounds, De Bruyne's two-year stay in London coincided with what was perhaps the club's best-ever time for attacking midfielders.
+At the time of his arrival, the club still had the likes of Eden Hazard, Willian, Oscar, and even Juan Mata.
 It was clear he would remain right down the pecking order.

-A loan spell that became permanent in 2014 with Wolfsburg, it quickly became clear that Chelsea had let a seriously talented individual go.
-His performances in Germany, on the continent and on an international level led to Manchester City paying a then-club record fee of fifty-five million pounds to bring the Belgian to the Etihad.
+After a loan spell that became permanent in 2014 with Wolfsburg, it quickly became clear that Chelsea had let a seriously talented individual go.
+His performances in Germany, on the continent, and on an international level led to Manchester City paying a then-club-record fee of fifty-five million pounds to bring the Belgian to the Etihad.

 A Creative Spark

 Oscar's career came to a sudden, shocking stop when he traded hyper-competitive football for the cash-ridden leagues of China.
-The big money moves to the Far East were normally only associated with ageing, has-beens in the past, however here was a player entering his prime seemingly throwing it away.
+The big money moves to the Far East were normally only associated with aging, has-beens in the past; however, here's a player entering his prime seemingly throwing it away.

-It's clear that Chelsea are still missing that creative spark in the middle of the park, someone who can chip in with a few goals and help create problems for opposing defences.
+It's clear that Chelsea is still missing that creative spark in the middle of the park, someone who can chip in with a few goals and help create problems for opposing defenses.